prototypefund/Digital_Bargeld-docs/anastasis.rst

 Video identification (vid)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Requires the user to identify via video-call.
+The user is expected to delete all metadata revealing information about him/her from the images before uploading them.
+Since the respective images must be passed on to the video identification service in the event of password recovery, it must be ensured that no further information about the user can be derived from them.
 FIXME: details!